lammps/lammps/doc/src/dump.rst

 :math:`y`-, and :math:`z`-coordinate of that atom.
 You can use the :doc:`dump_modify element <dump_modify>` option to change the output from using the (numerical) atom type to an element name (or some other label).
-This will help many visualization programs to guess bonds and colors.
+This option will help many visualization programs to guess bonds and colors.
+You can use the :doc:`dump_modify types labels <dump_modify>` option to replace numeric atom types with :doc:`type labels <Howto_type_labels>`.

 .. versionadded:: 22Dec2022